Key Takeaways

 Read full story here: PostalFurious Strikes in UAE: Anatomy of a Smishing Campaign

-3. Smishing Attack on UPS:
+Smishing Attack on UPS:

 Brief Case Study: Cybercriminals conducted a smishing (SMS phishing) attack targeting customers of United Parcel Service (UPS), a renowned logistics company.
 Victims received fraudulent text messages claiming to offer a refund for a supposed overcharge on a recent UPS delivery.

 Lessons Learned: This attack emphasizes the need for skepticism towards unsolicited messages, even from seemingly reputable organizations like UPS.
-Users should be cautious when clicking on links in SMS messages and should refrain from providing personal information unless certain of the sender’s legitimacy.
+Users should be cautious when clicking on links in SMS messages and should refrain from providing personal information unless they are certain of the sender’s legitimacy.

 Read full story here: UPS Takes Action Against SMS Phishing Attack